Italian Recipe Book

 Prepare Basil Leaves

 • When making pesto it’s essential that your basil leaves are completely dry.
-There are a few ways how you can archive this.
+There are a few ways how you can achieve this.

 • Wash basil quickly under cold running water an hour or more before making pesto.
 Shake off access water and place basil (still with stems) in glass with water (to avoid wilting) and let air dry.
 When ready to use pinch off all the leaves and discard the stems.